FnuPratichi/Real-time-Weather-ETL-Pipeline/README.md

 2. **Silver Layer**: Cleaned and transformed data with proper data types, deduplicated records, and source metadata.
 3. **Gold Layer**: Aggregated analytics-ready data, including daily average temperature, humidity, and total precipitation.

-All notebooks are scheduled as a **Databricks job** to run daily at 8 AM, automatically updating the Gold layer and the dashboard.
+All notebooks are scheduled as a **Databricks job** to run daily at 5:17 PM, automatically updating the Gold layer and the dashboard.

 ---